Learn more about bike riding in Victoria

 Keep your bicycle riding like new with these year-round maintenance tips.

 Whether you’re a weekend warrior, beginner bike rider or regular cyclist, here’s how to easily maintain your bicycle in tip-top riding order.

 1. Hose your bike down post ride

-Grit is your bikes’ worst enemy.
-Wash down your bike after wet and soggy days and make sure any moving parts – in particular – are clean and dirt free.
-This will help to keep your bike running smoothly, every day.
+Grit is your bike’s worst enemy.
+Wash it down after wet and soggy days and make sure any moving parts – in particular – are clean and dirt free.
+This will help to keep your bike running smoothly every day.
 If you don’t have access to a hose, we’ve seen some people stand their bike in their shower as part of their get-home ritual.